knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 ## Data plane Isolation vs Shared Data plane

+Knative Kafka Broker implementation has separate planes: control plane and data plane.
+Control plane is the controller which talks to Kubernetes API, watch for custom objects and manage the data plane.

+Data plane is the collection of components that go and actually talk to Apache Kafka and also to the event sinks.
+Data plane consists of `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments.

-When using the Broker class `Kafka`, the Knative Kafka Broker uses a shared data plane, which consists of shared `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments for all Kafka Brokers in the cluster.
+When using the Broker class `Kafka`, the Knative Kafka Broker uses a shared data plane.
+That means, `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments in `knative-eventing` namespace is used for all Kafka Brokers in the cluster.

 However, when `KafkaNamespaced` is set as the Broker class, Kafka broker controller creates a new data plane for each namespace that there is a broker exists.
+This data plane is used by all `KafkaNamespaced` brokers in that namespace.

 That provides isolation between the data planes, which means that the `kafka-broker-receiver` and `kafka-broker-dispatcher` deployments in the user namespace are only used for the broker in that namespace.

+!!! note
-Please note that, as a consequence, this security feature creates more deployments and uses more resources.
+    As a consequence of separate data planes, this security feature creates more deployments and uses more resources.
+Unless you have such isolation requirements, it is recommended to go with *regular* Broker with `Kafka` class.

 To create a `KafkaNamespaced` broker, you must set the `eventing.knative.dev/broker.class` annotation to `KafkaNamespaced`: